MEscSan/NotTheAndroidYouReLookingFor/README.md

-# Android with Cotlin just for fun
+# Android with Kotlin just for fun

 To Do:
 1. Come up with something